Take a Look in the Mirror: Critical reception

-Since its release, Take a Look in the Mirror has received mixed reviews from professional critics but acclaim from fans.
-The album holds a weighted average score of 49/100 on the review aggregator website Metacritic based on nine reviews, indicating "mixed or average reviews", while the user's average score is 8.2/10.

 AllMusic's Jason Birchmeier states the album is "a little paradoxical, but that's precisely what makes Take a Look in the Mirror so interesting, especially for longtime fans" and goes on to say that "because of the emphasis on brevity and variety (and especially quality), the album's over before you know it and you're left feeling hungry for more Korn."
 On the contrary, Entertainment Weekly scored the album a D, saying "Korn remain[s] technically proficient, but Take a Look in the Mirror serves only to make the case that the genre has officially screamed itself into caricature."
 NME gave the album a negative review, criticizing it for being a "self-parody", they wrote "this is an exercise in sterile studio-rock.
 Meticulously Pro-Tooled, and built almost entirely around bassist Fieldy's relentless, sludgy mid-range, it's an approach that demonstrates little craft and even less actual feeling."
 In 2005, the album was ranked number 384 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.

 In a 2013 interview, guitarist Head cited Take a Look in the Mirror as "the worst record we did".
 In 2015, Jonathan Davis also ranked it as his least favourite album in Korn's discography.